crystal-castles/crystal-castles.github.io/docs/README.md

 Add these into the repo and commit / push the change back to GitHub.

-If you just did that in GitPod itself, you shoud stop the workspace, (choose **workspace** > **stop workspace**) then delete then view Workspaces and delete the stopped workspace.
+If you just did that in GitPod itself, you shoud stop the workspace, (choose **workspace** > **stop workspace**) then view Workspaces and delete the stopped workspace.
 This is so you can start it up again without caching the workspace environment, and guarantee the Docker image is re-built from the new Crystal environment.

 You can also update the `README.md` of your project to have a gitpod badge, which will launch the project straight into gitpod's IDE.